jrnew/jrnew.github.io/_posts/2017-08-09-upcoming-kdd-conference.md

 ### Down to business

 So this is me attempting to plan out a schedule for the conference.
 Probably subject to change depending on my how my interest and energy levels wax and wane.
-Do holler if you have anything particular ones to recommend (this was based on simply glancing through the schedule and summaries).
+Do holler if you have any particular ones to recommend (this was based on simply glancing through the schedule and summaries).

 **Sun, 8/13**
 8am-12pm: [Deep Learning for Personalized Search and Recommender Systems](https://engineering.linkedin.com/data/publications/kdd-2017/deep-learning-tutorial)